mdn/content/files/en-us/web/css/anchor-name/index.md

 ## Description

 To position an element relative to an anchor element, the positioned element requires three features: an association, a position, and a location.
 The `anchor-name` and {{cssxref("position-anchor")}} properties provide the association.

 The anchor element accepts one or more `<dashed-ident>` anchor names set on it via the `anchor-name` property.
-When one of those names is then set as the value of the positioned element's `position-anchor` property, the two elements are associated.
-The two elements become tethered by setting a {{cssxref("position")}} of `absolute` or `fixed` on the associated element, making it an "anchor-positioned" element.
+When one of those names is then set as the value of the `position-anchor` property of an element that has its {{cssxref("position")}} set to `absolute` or `fixed`, the two elements are associated.
+The two elements become tethered by setting a location on the associated element relative to the anchor, making it an "anchor-positioned" element.

 If multiple anchor elements have the same anchor name set on them, and that name is referenced by the `position-anchor` property value of a positioned element, that positioned element will be associated with the last anchor element with that anchor name in the source order.

 Anchor positioning changes the [containing block](/en-US/docs/Web/CSS/Containing_block) of anchor-positioned elements, making its `position` relative to its anchor rather than to the nearest positioned ancestor element.

-To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the {{cssxref("anchor()")}} function (set as a value on {{glossary("inset properties")}}) or the {{cssxref("inset-area")}} property.
+To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the {{cssxref("anchor()")}} function (set within an {{glossary("inset properties", "inset property's")}} value) or the {{cssxref("inset-area")}} property.

 You cannot associate a positioned element with an anchor element if the anchor is hidden, such as with {{cssxref("display", "display: none")}} or {{cssxref("visibility", "visibility: hidden")}}, or if the anchor is part of the [skipped contents](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment#skips_its_contents) of another element due to it having {{cssxref("content-visibility", "content-visibility: hidden")}} set on it.